openfaas/docs/docs/reference/async.md

 Any function can be invoked asynchronously by changing the route on the gateway from `/function/<name>` to `/async-function/<name>`.
 A `202 Accepted` message will be issued in response to asynchronous calls.

+> Note: that asynchronous invocations do not make sense with a HTTP `GET` verb since they are queued and deferred, there is nothing to `GET`.
+For this reason, a HTTP `POST` is required.

 If you would like to receive a value from an asynchronous call you should pass a HTTP header with the URL to be used for the call-back.

 ```